(note you can also purchase a hard-copy of the Administrator and Coach Handbook.)

 RESOURCES FOR ALL EDUCATORS

-- Rocket Math Fact Fluency Benchmarks: Here are some recommended benchmarks for math fact fluency to use with the Common Core State Standards.
+- Rocket Math Fact Fluency Benchmarks: Here are our 2022 recommended benchmarks for math fact fluency to use with the Common Core State Standards.

 - Rocket Math 2015 Individual Student Graph.